Hannahistory/Simulations/README.md

 # Simulations
-Simulations are currently available for internal uses only in the Bridge webpage. https://www.paleo.bristol.ac.uk/resources/simulations/ If you need access, contact P.J.Valdes@bristol.ac.uk
+Simulations are currently available for internal uses only on the Bridge webpage. https://www.paleo.bristol.ac.uk/resources/simulations/ If you need access, contact P.J.Valdes@bristol.ac.uk